DongnaMa/python-for-bio/README.md

-# python-for-bio
-just simple script for bio
+#just simple script for bio